Summary

 Learn More

-You can learn more about Andrew and his work at GetWarriorTough.com.
+You can learn more about Jen and her work at Jen-Fisher.com.

 For more learning on this topic, check out:

-- Episode 448 with Marie-Helene Pelletier.
-It’s an insightful discussion on resilience and burnout, and I think it would be a great follow-up to this discussion with Andrew.
+- Episode 448 with Marie-Hélène Pelletier.
+It’s an engaging discussion about burnout and resilience, and a fantastic follow-up to this discussion with Jen.

 If you or someone you know is thinking about getting PMP certified, we’ve put together a helpful guide called The 5 Best Resources to Help You Pass the PMP Exam on Your First Try.
 We’ve helped thousands of people earn their certification, and we’d love to help you too.
 It’s totally free, and it’s a great way to get a head start.